 In January 2014, we entered into a license agreement with the University of Pittsburgh whereby we acquired exclusive worldwide rights to certain issued and pending patents covering specific candidate products for the treatment of fibrosis (the "Licensed Technology") which license agreement was amended in August 2016 and again in December 2020 and February 2022.
-The license agreement provides for payment by us of a license fee, annual license maintenance fees, reimbursement of prior patent costs incurred by the University, payment of a milestone payment upon regulatory approval for sale of a first product, and annual royalties on product sales.
+The license agreement provides for payment by us of a license issue fee, annual license maintenance fees, reimbursement of prior patent costs incurred by the University, payment of a milestone payment upon regulatory approval for sale of a first product, and annual royalties on product sales.
 In addition, we have agreed to meet certain diligence milestones related to product development benchmarks.
 As part of its commitment to the diligence milestones, we successfully commenced production of a plant-made peptide comprising the Licensed Technology before March 31, 2014.
 The next milestone - filing an Investigational New Drug Application with the FDA or foreign equivalent covering the Licensed Technology ("IND") - initially was required to be met by December 1, 2015, and on November 2, 2020, was extended to be required to be met by December 31, 2021 and on February 8, 2022 was further extended to December 31, 2023.
 In addition, the amounts of the annual license maintenance fee and payment upon completion of various regulatory milestones were amended.
 On February 14 2023, we provided notification to the University of Pittsburgh terminating the license agreement.
 Accordingly, we recorded a full impairment of the related intangible asset associated with IBIO-100 in the amount of \$25,000.

-On February 9, 2023, we and Woodforest entered into the Second Amendment to the Credit Agreement which amended the Credit Agreement to: (i) waive any current or prior default of the Liquidity Covenant until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (ii) in addition to our unrestricted cash, until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, (iii) in addition to our unrestricted cash, until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, (iii) in addition to our unrestricted cash, until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, we can account for all amounts owed to us by Fraunhofer as part of our legal settlement with them (see Note 19 - Fraunhofer Settlement for more information) in determining whether we are in compliance with the Liquidity Covenant, (iii) permit us to sell certain equipment located at the Facility, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the month of when the sales occurred, and (iv) remove any affirmative obligation on the part of the iBio CDMO to continue conducting its primary business.
+On February 9, 2023, we and Woodforest entered into the Second Amendment to the Credit Agreement which amended the Credit Agreement to: (i) waive any current or prior default of the Liquidity Covenant until such period dependent upon the occurrence of a specific milestone in the Credit Agreement, (ii) in addition to our unrestricted cash, until a period specified in such amendment which is dependent upon the occurrence of a specific milestone in the Credit Agreement, (we can account for all amounts owed to us by Fraunhofer as part of our legal settlement with them (see Note 19 - Fraunhofer Settlement for more information) in determining whether we are in compliance with the Liquidity Covenant, (iii) permit us to sell certain equipment located at the Facility, whereby forty percent (40%) of the net proceeds will be paid to Woodforest within ten (10) days following the end of the month of when the sales occurred, and (iv) remove any affirmative obligation on the part of the iBio CDMO to continue conducting its primary business.
 If we fail to meet the specific milestone in the Credit Agreement, we could be in default of the Credit Agreement.